The carry forward annual allowance explained

 To qualify for carry forward, you must have:

-- Been a member of a pension scheme in each year you are carrying forward
+- Been a member of a pension scheme in each tax year from which you carry forward

 - Used up your full annual allowance in the current tax year

 - Contributed less than your annual allowance in at least one of the previous three tax years (including personal and employer contributions)

 - Earned at least the amount you want to contribute in this tax year, including any unused allowance you want to carry forward, if you are making personal contributions.